sindresorhus/gh-latest-repos/readme.md

 I currently use this on [my website](https://sindresorhus.com/#projects).

-It returns the 6 latest repos, unless specified otherwise and the results are cached for a day.
+It returns the latest repos along with some metadata.
+The result is cached for a day.

 [Example response](example-response.json)